Agricultural lime: Use

 Other forms of lime have common applications in agriculture and gardening, including dolomitic lime and hydrated lime.
 Dolomitic lime may be used as a soil input to provide similar effects as agricultural lime, while supplying magnesium in addition to calcium.
 In livestock farming, hydrated lime can be used as a disinfectant measure, producing a dry and alkaline environment in which bacteria do not readily multiply.
-In horticultural farming it can be used as an insect repellent, without causing harm to the pest or plant.
+In horticultural farming it can be used as an insect repellent without causing harm to the pest or plant.

 Spinner-style lime spreaders are generally used to spread agricultural lime on fields.

 Agricultural lime is injected into coal burners at power plants to reduce the pollutants such as NO_{2} and SO_{2} from the emissions.

-Determining the need for agricultural lime
+Benefits

 Lime can improve crop yield and the root system of plants and grass where soils are acidic.
 It does this by making the soil more basic, allowing the plants to absorb more nutrients.
 Lime is not a fertilizer but can be used in combination with fertilizers.
 Soils become acidic in several ways.
 Locations that have high rainfall levels become acidic through leaching.
 Land used for crop and livestock purposes loses minerals over time by crop removal and becomes acidic.
 The application of modern chemical fertilizers is a major contributor to soil acid by the process in which the plant nutrients react in the soil.

-Aglime can also benefit soils where the land is used for breeding and raising foraging animals.
+Aglime can benefit soils where the land is used for breeding and raising foraging animals.
 Bone growth is key to a young animal's development, and bones are composed primarily of calcium and phosphorus.
 Young mammals get their needed calcium through milk, which has calcium as one of its major components.
 Dairymen frequently apply aglime because it increases milk production.

 The best way to determine if the soil is acidic or deficient in calcium or magnesium is with a soil test which a university with an agricultural education department can provide at low cost.
 Farmers typically become interested in soil testing when they notice a decrease in crop response to applied fertilizer.
 "Corrected lime potential" is used in soil testing laboratories to indicate whether lime is required.